 The search committee chair is responsible for maintaining application files and organizing their review by committee members.
 The Committee on Appointments representative to the search committee can provide advice about organizing the process of review.

 Applications should be acknowledged by a card or letter sent to the candidate's home address whenever possible.
-A postcard requesting information related to the College's interest in recruiting minority candidates should be included.

 Search committee chairs should consult with the Provost as they plan to have committee members travel to professional meetings for the purpose of interviewing candidates.
 Typically no more than three committee members’ travel expenses to a professional meeting will be covered by the Provost's Office Faculty Search budget.
 Additional faculty members may find support from the Faculty Travel Fund, if they are presenting papers at that meeting.